Alumni interview with Timea Ella Jonas

 I completed the BABS and IAA certificate in marketing communications in 2014.
-My professional profile up until today lies in marketing driven innovation with focus on business.
+My professional profile up until today lies in marketing-driven innovation with a focus on business.
 I have good memories of many professors and looking back I am grateful to all of them.
-Not all of them were my favorite, mainly because their subject wasn’t my favorite, however all of the professors that taught me were professionals in their subject and above all knowledgeable and motivated in their field.
+Not all of them were my favourite, mainly because their subject wasn’t my favourite, however, all of the professors that taught me were professionals in their subject and above all knowledgeable and motivated in their field.
 If I need to highlight a few Prof. Kárász Zsófia is on top of my list for encouraging me to write about a non-traditional dissertation topic.
-Prof. Alan Godsave for the case study based education approach, teaching us marketing fundamentals through real life examples.
+Prof. Alan Godsave for the case study based education approach, teaching us marketing fundamentals through real-life examples.
 Prof. Gonda György for introduction to change management, one of the most difficult but vital parts of every business.
 Last but not least, one of the operational staff, Etelka Dombora for support in every matter.
-My partner Andras Szecskay completed his studies as a BAIBR professional back in 2008, with major interest in marketing focusing on sport and event management.
+My partner Andras Szecskay completed his studies as a BAIBR professional back in 2008, with a major interest in marketing focusing on sport and event management.

-What were major steps in your career before setting up your present business?
+What were the major steps in your career before setting up your present business?

 What is Singetrail?
 How did the idea occur to you?

 Singletrail is a mountain bike coaching and guiding company, providing active getaways in the Swiss Alps.
-The establishment of Singletrail was a strategic decision in which we reviewed the competition in the resort and after a few business plan scenarios we decided that investing in mountain biking tourism could potentially bring good returns.
-We launched Singletrail Verbier in June 2017, after an eight month-long preparation period of applying for the work permits, setting up the company, defining a competitive product portfolio and creating a visual identity.
+The establishment of Singletrail was a strategic decision in which we reviewed the competition in the resort and after a few business plan scenarios, we decided that investing in mountain biking tourism could potentially bring good returns.
+We launched Singletrail Verbier in June 2017, after an eight-month-long preparation period of applying for the work permits, setting up the company, defining a competitive product portfolio and creating a visual identity.
 It wasn’t easy.
-In the first months of the project, I was still working as a product manager in a local Swiss startup and Andras was pursuing his snow sport instructor qualification.
-The 2016/2017 winter was full on: a lot of late working hours, no weekends or holidays.
+In the first months of the project, I was still working as a product manager in a local Swiss startup and Andras was pursuing his snow sports instructor qualification.
+The 2016/2017 winter was full-on: a lot of late working hours, no weekends or holidays.

 How is the business going?